$2 \times 2$ Zero-Sum Games with Commitments and Noisy Observations: Introduction

+Zero-sum games (ZSGs) are mathematical models describing the interaction of mutually adversarial decision makers.
+Two solution concepts are often adopted for predicting the outcome of ZSGs: the Nash equilibrium (NE)~\cite{nash_1950_equilibrium} and the Stackelberg equilibrium (SE) \cite{Stackelberg-1952}.
+The NE is a prediction observed under the assumption that both players simultaneously choose their strategies (probability measures over the set of possible actions).
+On the other hand, the SE describes the outcome in which one of the players (the leader) commits to use a particular strategy before its opponent (the follower).
+In such a case, the follower chooses its strategy as a best response to the commitment of the leader.
 Commitments are said to be in mixed strategies when the leader is allowed to commit to strategies whose support contains more than one action.
-In this case, the relevant solution concept is the SE in mixed strategies~\cite{conitzer_2006_computing, conitzer_2016_stackelberg, leonardos_2018_commitment}.
-Interestingly, in finite ZSGs, the payoffs at the NE and the SE in mixed strategies are identical, as shown in~\cite{von_2010_leadership}.
+In this case, the relevant solution concept is the SE in mixed strategies~\cite{conitzer_2006_computing, conitzer_2016_stackelberg, leonardos_2018_commitment, von_2010_leadership}.
+Interestingly, in ZSGs, the payoffs at the NE and the SE in mixed strategies are identical, as shown in~\cite{v1928theorie}.
 The commitment is said to be in pure strategies when the leader is constrained to commit to play one action with probability one.
 This is assimilated to the case in which the follower perfectly observes the action played by the leader.
 The relevant solution concept under these assumptions is the SE in pure strategies~\cite{Stackelberg-1952, simaan_1973_stackelberg, simaan_1973_additional}.
-The expected payoff at the SE in pure strategies is equal to the $\min\max$ or $\max\min$ solution, where the optimization is over the set of actions \cite{jin_2020_local, bai_2021_sample}.
+The expected payoff at the SE in pure strategies is equal to the~$\min\max$ or~$\max\min$ solution, where the optimization is over the set of actions \cite{jin_2020_local, bai_2021_sample}.
+In this case, the payoff at the SE in pure strategies might be significantly different from the payoff at the NE.